LEVC L380: Overview

 Originally codenamed the LEVC XE08 and briefly named the Xspace before release, the L380 was first shown online in December 2023.
 It was launched on 25 June 2024 at an event in Wuzhen, China.
 In March 2025, the L380 was relaunched under the Geely Galaxy sales network with an accompanying price cut.
 It is expected to enter the UK market in 2026.

 The name of the LEVC L380 is inspired by that of the Airbus A380 wide-body airliner, the world's largest passenger aircraft, to promote the model's spacious interior and comfort.
 Design cues of the minivan are also inspired by the fuselage of the plane.
 The exterior features a floating roof design, pop-out door handles, and wheels inspired by the London Eye.
 It is available in Pearl White, Ink Jade Black, Sapphire Blue, and Emerald Green paint colours.

 The L380 has continuous damping control suspension as standard, while higher end versions are equipped with air suspension, which LEVC says is the first in the world to be combined with a dual ball joint McPherson strut suspension.

 The L380 is available in both 3-row, 6-seat and 4-row, 8-seat configurations, with the second and third rows equipped with captain's chairs with individual armrests.
-The front row contains a 10.25-inch digital instrument cluster, a digital rearview mirror, and a 15.4-inch infotainment display running L-OS software on an eCarX Antora 1000 Pro SoC, which also handles ADAS functions.
+The front row contains a 10.25-inch digital instrument cluster, a digital rear-view mirror, and a 15.4-inch infotainment display running L-OS software on an eCarX Antora 1000 Pro SoC, which also handles ADAS functions.
 Thanks to a rail system built into the floor, all the seats behind the front row can be reconfigured by the user, allowing for centrally located seats, rearward facing seats, and configurations ranging from three to eight seats.
 The seats are upholstered in semi-aniline leather and all have heating and ventilation functions.
 The cabin features a 2.18 m2 panoramic sunroof, a 14-speaker Yamaha sound system, and eleven airbags including two 112 L side curtain airbags.